 What Is Minimalist Interior Design?

 Minimalist design is closely related to modern design.
-It uses fewer furniture and decor pieces and relies on a dramatic item to draw attention to a space, such as a large abstract painting or unique chair shape.
+It uses fewer furniture and decor pieces and relies on a dramatic item, such as a large abstract painting or unique chair shape, to draw attention to a space.